a-pharmacist/CS50/README.md

   * Before Grade 1;
   * Grade X (where x is a number between 2 and 15);
   * Grade 16+.

 #### Bulbs file
 - This project aims to get a message from the user, like "Hi!".
 After, it transforms each character used into an integer and converts the decimal number into binary.
 - Then, the result is printed on the screen in bulbs emoji format.
 The number 1 is represented as an on light bulb, and the number 0 as an off one.
   * Each character must be represented in a different line.

+ ## Lecture 3 - Algorithms

+ ### Practice Problems

+ #### Atoi file
+ - This project aims to create an algorithm that converts strings into an integer using a recursive function.